Skip to main content

 State task force to identify opportunities for improving transit capacity and quality as well as funding sources.

-GM and Service Planning Manager sit on the Technical Working Group (TWG) that advises the TTTF.Reviewing peer agency experiences and best practices.No meetings scheduled.
-More information.
+GM and Service Planning Manager sit on the Technical Working Group (TWG) that advises the TTTF.Reviewing peer agency experiences and best practices.CalSTA submitted the Final Report to the Legislature.

-Inventory of transit projects in the state right-of-way and develop policies for Caltrans to support future transit priority projects.
+Inventory of transit priority projects in the State right-of-way and development of policies for Caltrans to support future transit priority infrastructure projects.

 Caltrans